1zc/Virtudemy3D/README.md

-# Virtudemy - Introduction to a revolutionized virtual learning environment.
+# Virtudemy - Welcome to a revolutionized virtual learning environment for students.

 The era of being confined within four walls to be educated has now become a conventional concept.
 It has several limitations ranging from a dull teacher driven classroom, inflexible curriculums and timings to a restricted reach to enhance one’s knowledge.